Sharon P Copland - Integrative Counsellor MBACP

 HE Diploma in Integrative Counselling and Psychotherapy 2012-14 Matrix College (Middlesex University)

 As a result of the Coronavirus lockdown in March 2020, I have completed training, through The Open University and Online Therapy Institute, to enable me to move counselling sessions onto an online platform (Zoom).
 I am continuing to offer only online counselling currently, due to the continuing safety issues of in person working.
+I am hopeful that face to face working will also be possible later in 2021

 As part of my ongoing professional development, I regularly take part in Continuing Professional Development.
 Some examples of this include the following: